sarminb/VeenaFarewell/Veena.md

 ### Sarmin Says:
-#### Veena: Knowledgeable, patience , wonderful human being and friend
+#### Veena: Knowledgeable, patience , wonderful human being and a good friend
 #####  With great knowledge of data and framework you helped to deliver error free Blaze framework.
 It was a pleasure to work with you.
 You are not only a colleague you are really a good friend to me.
 I will Miss you.Thank you again for making Blaze Platform a bulletproof Platform.